kirchhausenlab/Cryosamba/README.md

 ## Terminal

 Note: these instructions are designed for machines with a Linux operating system.
-For Windows, refer to the <br>[manual installation instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/installation_instructions.md)<br>
+For Windows, refer to the [manual installation instructions](https://github.com/kirchhausenlab/Cryosamba/blob/main/installation_instructions.md).

 ### Installation